cgt/go-mwclient/README.rst

 go-mwclient
 ===========

 go-mwclient is a library for interacting with the MediaWiki API.
+The package is actually called `mwclient`, but I chose to prefix the repository's name with "go-" to avoid confusion with similarly named libraries.

 ::